zenon/MinimalWebAudio/README.md

 ## Misc

-[ ] Minimal example for analyser (this thing can even FFT!), and visualisation.
+[x] Minimal example for analyser (this thing can even FFT!), and visualisation.

+1. minimalBiquadFilter.html - Just the oscilloscope.

 [ ] Minimal example for AudioWorker (what is this?)